Rome February 2009

 Perhaps our favorite events on this trip were visits to two of the oldest public libraries in the world.
 On Tuesday we visited, by special permit, the Biblioteca Angelica, "the oldest public library in the world".
 The librarian treated us to all sorts of wonderful things including manuscripts and incunabula (books printed before 1501).
 Some of the rarer documents are viewable only on computers at the library.
 However, they did bring out several actual examples of manuscripts and early printed books for us to examine.

 This image is actually from the second library we visited, the Biblioteca Casanatense, where we went on Wednesday morning.
-Nancy and Libby had again arranged a special tour with the liberians who told us the history or the library and showed us wonderful examples of early manuscripts, incunabula and other documents.
+The liberians told us the history or the library and showed us wonderful examples of early manuscripts, incunabula and other documents.
 Among other things we saw was this original score of Tema con Variazioni by Niccolo Paganini.
 This library also had a magnificent 1716 globe of the world.

 Photo Maggie Land Blanck